cissagatto/TcpKnnNh/README.md

 Topology: 6-Core | model: Intel Core i7-10750H | bits: 64 | type: MT MCP | L2 cache: 12.0 MiB | Speed: 800 MHz | min/max: 800/5000 MHz Core speeds (MHz): | 1: 800 | 2: 800 | 3: 800 | 4: 800 | 5: 800 | 6: 800 | 7: 800 | 8: 800 | 9: 800 | 10: 800 | 11: 800 | 12: 800 |

 Then the experiment was executed in a cluster at UFSCar.

+**Important: we used the CLUS classifier in this experiment.
+This implies generating all physical ARFF training, validating, and testing files.
+Our code generates the files first in RAM and then saves them to the HD.
+However, to avoid memory problems, immediately after saving to HD, the files are validated (or tested) and then deleted.
+Even so, make sure you have enough space on your HD and RAM for this procedure.**

 ## RUN